SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 Reconciled with the worktree on 2026-08-31.

 - [~] The bounded container reader, still-image path, sequence parser, AV1 decoder, color pipeline, presentation pipeline, and broad AV1 test suite exist locally.
-- [~] The inter-frame decoder has verified checkpoints through OBMC.
-Scaled references, local warped motion, and global motion exist locally but remain open until their ordered checkpoints below are completed.
+- [~] The inter-frame decoder has verified checkpoints through scaled-reference prediction.
+Local warped motion and global motion exist locally but remain open until their ordered checkpoints below are completed.
 - [~] Loop filtering, CDEF, super-resolution, restoration, film grain, layered presentation, alpha composition, and color conversion exist locally.
 Shared-source cleanup changed the current tree, so final production-path verification is open.
 - [~] AV1 writer primitives, forward transforms, symbol encoding, and tile-writing source exist locally, but they are not connected to the public encoder.
 - [ ] The public AV1 encoder is not implemented.
 HeifEncoderCore.Encode throws NotSupportedException when AV1 is selected.